The Dance Nutritionist®

 Dance nutrition involves nutrient-dense food choices, meal plans, and balanced recipes.
 Dance nutrition also plays a role in a dancer’s emotional and mental well being.
 With an endless supply of nutrition information, it’s difficult to decipher between healthy habits and unsustainable disordered eating behaviors.

 Hi, I’m Rachel Fine and I’m a former professional dancer turned Registered Dietitian Nutritionist.
 I founded To The Pointe Nutrition in 2013 with the mission to provide certified nutrition education to dancers of all ages and levels.
-As a Certified Specialist in Sports Dietetics (CSSD) and Certified Counselor of Intuitive Eating, I built The Healthy Dancer® community to combine the principles of performance nutrition with a non-diet approach to eating.
+As a Certified Eating Disorder Specialist (CEDS), a Certified Specialist in Sports Dietetics (CSSD), and Certified Counselor of Intuitive Eating, I built The Healthy Dancer® community to combine the principles of performance nutrition with a non-diet approach to eating.